Our Mission: Affordable Housing in Topeka

 Neighborhood

 Many families want to own their own home, but the costs involved are simply too high.
-We want to create a system where the barrier to entry for home-ownership is lower, while still allowing families to build equity in their homes.
+We are going to create a system where the barrier to entry for home-ownership is lower, while still allowing families to build equity in their homes.

 The Community Land Trust model allows for fewer ongoing fundraising burdens, as the land itself is used to sustain operations.